-A new DOT rulemaking, released after 1,000 days of deliberations, is momentous and will eventually change the way airline tickets are sold, how on-time and lost luggage is reported and how online travel agents interact with their customers.
+That headline may not mean much to travelers, but it is momentous and will eventually change the way airline tickets are sold, how on-time arrivals and lost luggage are reported and how online travel agents interact with their customers.
 I will follow up with specifics about this proposed rulemaking in the coming weeks.
 Plus, comments […]

 This weekend we look at improvements to Google Maps, we learn about a new startup that hopes to get passengers their just compensation from airlines and we discover how much airlines are making from their baggage fees.